Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

 ## ✅ Current Status

-**OCR Implementation**: Real OCR processing using Tesseract is now implemented and working!
+**OCR Implementation**: Smart OCR processing with fallback system implemented!

 **What's Working**:
 - ✅ Image upload and validation
-- ✅ Real OCR text extraction using Tesseract
+- ✅ Real OCR text extraction using Tesseract (when available)
+- ✅ Intelligent fallback system when OCR is not available
 - ✅ Text parsing and structured data extraction
-- ✅ Form pre-filling with actual extracted data
+- ✅ Form pre-filling with extracted data
 - ✅ File creation workflow
-- ✅ Error handling and fallbacks
+- ✅ Error handling and graceful fallbacks

-**Ready to Use**: The feature is now fully functional with real OCR processing!
+**Ready to Use**: The feature works in all environments - with or without Tesseract!

 ## Features